Ph.D., Yale University

 A.B., Princeton University

-Prior to joining Penn State Law, Professor Mathews was a visiting assistant professor at the University of Illinois College of Law, where he taught administrative law and constitutional law.
+Prior to joining Penn State Law, Professor Mathews was a visiting assistant professor at the University of Illinois College of Law.
 After law school, he worked as a law clerk for Judge Guido Calabresi on the U.S. Court of Appeals for the Second Circuit before beginning his Ph.D. in political science at Yale.

 "Strategic Delegation, Discretion, and Deference: Explaining the Comparative Law of Administrative Review," 62 Am.
 J. Comp.
 L. 101 (2014) (with Nuno Garoupa)